tapyu/cpp-lessons/README.md

 }

 int main() {
+    int arr[] = {1, 2, 3, 4};

-    // First argument acts as the format string print_all_args("dcf", 42, 'a', 3.14);
+    // First argument acts as the format string print_all_args("dcAdf", 42, 'a', arr, sizeof(arr) / sizeof(arr[0]), 3.14);
-    // print_all_args("fdc", 2.71, 100, 'z');
+    print_all_args("fdc", 2.71, 100, 'z');

     return 0;
 }
 ```

-Variadic functions do not strictly require a fixed argument before the ellipsis (`...`).
-However, it is a common practice to include at least one fixed argument before the ellipsis to facilitate the initialization.
+where `'A'` is used as an special character to denote an `int` array, i.e., `int[]`.
+Note that, to determine the size of an array from within a function, you typically need to pass the size explicitly, as you cannot determine the size of an array from a pointer alone.
+Therefore, the array size is being passed explicitly as an argument immediately after the array itself.
+This way, the function can correctly obtain the size of the array and use it to print the array elements.

+When passing through variadic function (using `...`):
+- `char` and `short` are promoted to `int`.
+- `float` is promoted to `double`.

 [1]: https://stackoverflow.com/questions/693788/is-it-better-to-use-c-void-arguments-void-foovoid-or-not-void-foo
 [2]: https://stackoverflow.com/questions/6393776/what-is-the-difference-between-a-macro-and-a-const-in-c